-- (a) A complaint against a regulated person may be filed by a person with personal knowledge of the alleged violation or by the Commission or a court of this State. - (b) A complainant, other than the Commission or a court, must use the complaint form provided on the Commission's website.
+- (a) A complaint alleging a violation of the Act or Commission rule may be filed by a person with personal knowledge of the alleged violation, by the staff of the Commission, or a court of this State. - (b) A complainant, other than Commission staff or a court, must use the complaint form provided on the Commission's website.
 The complaint must include the name and contact information of the complainant and the respondent, describe the factual basis for any allegations, and include any necessary documentation or other supporting materials or information.
-The complaint must be signed by the complainant and submitted to the Commission according to the instructions on the Commission's website. - (c) Upon receipt of a properly executed complaint, the Commission must send a copy of the complaint and any attachments to the respondent and direct the respondent to submit a written answer to the complaint under penalty of perjury, within 20 days of the date of the notice.
-The notice will be sent to the respondent's last known address in the Commission's records.
-If the respondent is a provisionally certified guardian, the Commission must also send a copy of the complaint and attachments to the guardian's supervisor.
-The respondent may request an extension of time to file an answer, but the request must be made before the expiration of the 20-day period. - (d) The Commission must refer a properly executed complaint and the results of any investigation conducted by the Commission to a review committee established by the Commission and comprised of members of the appropriate advisory board. - (1) The review committee must hold at least one meeting to review the complaint and answer, make the initial determination on whether a violation occurred, and recommend the imposition of a penalty, a sanction, or both. - (2) The review committee may hold additional meetings to consider a complaint or seek additional information, but it has no obligation to do so.
-The review committee is not an investigatory body and will generally render its recommendation to the Commission based on the submissions of the complainant and the respondent and the information gathered by an Office investigation.
+The complaint must be signed by the complainant and submitted to the Commission according to the instructions on the Commission's website. - (c) Upon receipt of a properly executed complaint, Commission staff must send a copy of the complaint and any attachments to the respondent and direct the respondent to submit a written answer to the complaint under penalty of perjury, within 20 days after receipt of the notice.
+The notice will be sent to the respondent's last known address in the Commission's records, if applicable.
+If the respondent is a provisionally certified guardian, Commission staff must also send a copy of the complaint and attachments to the guardian's supervisor.
+The respondent may request an extension of time to file an answer, but the request must be made before the expiration of the 20-day period.

-- (3) The complainant and the respondent may attend the review committee's meetings.
-The chair of the review committee may limit the length of comments made to the Committee. - (4) The review committee must make its recommendation to the Commission in writing and notify the respondent of its recommendation.
-If the review committee requests additional information, it may allow up to 30 days to provide the additional information. - (e) The Commission must review the determination and recommendation of the review committee, accept or revise the determination and recommendation as necessary, and give the respondent written notice by certified mail of the Commission's determination on whether a violation occurred and of each recommended penalty or sanction, if any.
-The notice will be sent to the respondent's last known address in the Commission's records. - (f) The notice required under (e) must: - (1) include a brief summary of the alleged violation; - (2) state the amount of any recommended penalty; - (3) state any recommended sanction; and - (4) inform the respondent of the respondent's right to a hearing on the occurrence of the violation, the amount of the penalty, or the imposition of the sanction. - (g) The Director may dismiss complaints that clearly do not allege misconduct or that are not within the Commission's jurisdiction.
-The Director must inform the Commission of all dismissals made under this rule.
-A person who files a complaint that is dismissed under this rule may request in writing that the Commission reconsider the complaint.
+- (d) The Commission's staff must refer a properly executed complaint and the results of any investigation conducted by the staff to a review committee established by the Commission and comprised of members of the appropriate advisory board. - (1) The review committee must hold at least one meeting to review the complaint and answer, make the determination on whether a violation occurred, and impose a penalty, a sanction, or both. - (2) The review committee may hold additional meetings to consider a complaint or seek additional information, but it has no obligation to do so.
+The review committee is not an investigatory body and will generally render its determination to the Commission based on the submissions of the complainant and the respondent and the information gathered by an Office investigation. - (3) The complainant and the respondent may attend the review committee's meetings.
+The chair of the review committee may limit the length of comments made to the Committee. - (4) The review committee must state its determination and the imposed penalty or sanction, if any, in writing as proposed findings of fact and conclusions of law, separately stated. - (e) The review committee must give the respondent written notice by certified mail of its determination on whether a violation occurred and of each imposed penalty or sanction, if any.
+The notice will be sent to the respondent's last known address in the Commission's records, if applicable. - (f) The notice required under (e) must: - (1) include a brief summary of the alleged violation; - (2) state the amount of any penalty; - (3) state any sanction; and - (4) inform the respondent of the respondent's right to a hearing on the occurrence of the violation, the amount of the penalty, or the imposition of the sanction. - (g) The Director may dismiss complaints that clearly do not allege misconduct, are not within the Commission's jurisdiction, or allege misconduct which took place more than five years before the complaint was filed.
+The Director must inform the Commission and the complainant of all dismissals made under this rule.
+No later than 30 days after the date of the notice of dismissal, the complainant may request in writing that the Commission reconsider the complaint.